sotieno/alx-backend/0x03-queuing_system_in_js/README.md

 # 0x03.
 Queuing System in JS

-In this repository, I explore the fascinating world of queuing system in JavaScript using the powerful Redis database.
+In this repository, I explore the queuing system in JavaScript using the powerful Redis database.
 Queuing systems play a crucial role in managing tasks, jobs, and asynchronous processes, making them an essential tool for scalable and efficient applications.

 ## Learning Objectives